University of Otago

 This was also where we were going to be practising helicopter embarkation and disembarkation but only if the weather was suitable.
 None of us had ever been in a helicopter before, so we were all looking forward to it and of course hoping for good weather.
 On the day we awoke in the morning to see sun and clear blue skies.
 Perfect weather.
 We couldn’t believe it when later that morning we were told that the helicopter was cancelled due to fog at Christchurch airport.
 Bother!
 Better luck next time.

-In the army we were given lots of kit and some of this stuff was really useful for camping.
+In the army we were issued with a vast array of kit and some of this stuff was really useful for camping.
 You could buy all this ex-army gear from the Army Surplus Store but a better way was just to officially ‘lose’ it on exercise and then pay the nominal fine.
 This was very widely accepted and everyone did it.

 One of our fellow recruits was a very comical guy who had the surname of Ching.
 I can’t remember what his first name was, as we all just called him Ching.
 If he had been Chinese, I suppose there would have been nothing unusual about his name, but his parents were clearly Anglo-Saxon and he told us that they had originated from England.
 He was short and stumpy, wore highly magnifying spectacles and he wore a size 14 boot.
 This was such a large boot size that the army had to order a special pair for him.

 Ching was not a highly intelligent person but he was very genuine and got on with everyone really well.
 I am not sure why, but he decided that he would like to buy a mosquito net.
 He spoke to the corporal who advised him the best thing to do was to declare it ‘lost’ at the end of the exercise.
 Ching felt very uncomfortable about this, as he was not the sort of person who would tell white lies but in the end he managed to understand how the system worked, so all should have been fine.